weaversoftio/Snap/README.md

 4. **Start Components**
    - **SnapWatcher Operator**: Start the operator inside SnapAPI to monitor containers
    - **SnapHook**: Create webhook endpoints for automation

+## ⚠️ Important Notice: Deprecated Features

+The following cluster management features have been **deprecated** and are now handled automatically by the DaemonSet:

+- **Cluster Verification** - Now monitored automatically
+- **Checkpointing Enablement** - Now configured automatically
+- **runc Installation** - Now managed automatically
+- **Node Configuration** - Now handled automatically
+- **Playbook Configurations** - Now integrated into DaemonSet

+These features are no longer available in the UI and API endpoints return deprecation messages.
+The DaemonSet automatically handles all cluster setup and monitoring tasks.

 ## API Documentation